rsksmart/devportal-1.0/rif/multisig/transaction-service.md

 ---
 layout: rsk
-title: RIF Multisig Architecture - Safe Contracts
+title: RIF Multisig - Transaction Service
 description: API to keep track of transactions sent via Gnosis Safe smart contracts
 tags: rif, multisig, gnosis, service, backend
+prevUrl: '/rif/multisig/contracts/'
 ---

 Use this service to **keep track of transactions** sent via Gnosis Safe contracts.
 Transactions are detected in an automatic way, so there is no need of informing the service about the transactions.